edwineas/ubuntu-text-capture/README.md

 2. **Via Keyboard Shortcut** (if manually created):

 Press `Shift + Ctrl + T` (or the custom shortcut you created) to activate the tool.

+**Note:** This is a basic implementation, and there may be occasional inaccuracies or errors in text extraction.
+Feel free to contribute and improve the tool!

 ## License